arthurcgusmao/arthurcgusmao.github.io/_posts/2018-03-10-statistics-basic-concepts.md

 ## Other concepts

+### Independence
+Random variables are *independent* from each other if the realization of one does not affect the probability distribution of the other.
+Conversely, random variables are *dependent* if the value of one affects the probability distribution of the other.

+The same is true for samples: if the values in one sample affect the values in the other sample, then they are [dependent](https://support.minitab.com/en-us/minitab-express/1/help-and-how-to/basic-statistics/inference/supporting-topics/tests-of-means/how-are-dependent-and-independent-samples-different/#:~:text=Sample%20the%20blood%20pressures%20of,pressure%20in%20the%20second%20sample.).
+The classic example is the blood pressure drug test where samples of the same patients were taken before and after the drug, for the same group of patients.
+Since the people with the highest blood pressure in the first sample will likely have the highest blood pressure in the second sample, the samples are dependent.

+Another example of independence vs dependence is sampling with or without replacement.

 ### i.i.d.
 [Independent and identically distributed](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables) random variables refers to a collection of random variables that are mutually independent from each other and sampled from the same probability distribution.